Skip to main content

 It doesn’t feel good when you’re tossing and turning throughout the night, which can wake you up or disrupt your sleep pattern.
 You want your bed and the materials on it to be as comfortable as possible, helping you keep cool and feel supported throughout the night.
 You also want them to last a long time, since good mattresses and linens are pricey purchases.
 They will be in your life for quite a while, and it’s where you spend eight hours every day, so it’s worth the investment.

 For mattresses, it really depends on the individual.
 Do you need more support for your back?
 Do you prefer super soft mattresses, ones that are more durable, or some combination of both?
-Think about your needs during sleep, and if your current mattress isn’t meeting them, do some research to find a better brand.
+Think about your needs during sleep, and if your current mattress isn’t meeting them, do some research to find a better brand

 After the mattress comes bed sheets.
 You want sheets that are soft, sheets that feel good against your skin, sheets that don’t wrinkle too easily, and sheets that will hold up for a long time.
 While a high thread count is a factor to consider, it’s not the be-all-end-all; the type of fabric/material trumps thread count.
 When it comes to the softest, most durable type of fabric for bedding, you can’t beat high-quality fabric like Egyptian cotton and Pima cotton.
 Silk sheets are also popular.
 You should also be sure to invest in good duvets and blankets for cold weather.

-Find the Right Temperature
+Find the right temperature

 A bedroom with contemporary design

-Keep it Clean and Clutter-Free
+Keep it clean and free of clutter

 Just as you don’t want electronics to be distracting you while you’re trying to wind down at the end of the day, you don’t want any other distractions keeping your eyes open, either.
 A disorganized, cluttered room with messy piles of clothes or unsorted heaps of assorted junk doesn’t help when you’re trying to achieve a sense of calm, so always keep your room in good order.

 Make sure your bedroom is clean and tidy, and organize things that need to be organized.
 Don’t leave dirty clothes lying around.
-Try and keep your bedside table free of clutter.
+Try to keep your bedside table free of clutter.
 Studies have even shown that making your bed every morning can help you sleep better at night, so if you don’t do so already, that may be a new habit to add to your morning routine!
 One handy way to make sure you can stay on top of keeping your room clean is keeping it minimal — only have what you need.

-Color does have an impact and effect on our moods.
+Color has an impact and effect on our moods.
 If you’re trying to channel zen vibes into your room, the color scheme needs to reflect that.
 Paint the bedroom a soothing color, or try soft and neutral shades of green or gray.
 This will help calm your mind at the end of the day and ease you into wakefulness in the morning.

 No one wants to go to sleep or wake up to the smell of dirty clothes or stale air.
 If you want your room to be an oasis, it should smell like it.
 Certain scents have been shown to improve sleep, so treat yourself to some aromatherapy by investing in an essential oil diffuser or finding essential oils or balms you can apply directly to the skin.
 Across the board, lavender is regarded as the best scent for rest and relaxation, followed by sandalwood, jasmine, rose, and bergamot.

 Even if you use essential oils or other methods of keeping your bedroom smelling nice, you still want to make sure there’s good ventilation to keep plenty of fresh air in the bedroom.
 Studies have shown that indoor air keeps airborne pollutants trapped and recirculating in the space, so airing out your bedroom at least once a day allows fresh air and sunshine to come in, removes dust, helps prevent mold growth, and more.
-All it takes is about fifteen minutes, so get in the habit of airing out your room once or twice a day.
+All it takes is about 15 minutes, so get in the habit of airing out your room once or twice a day.

 Andrew Davey